technocrat/swingwatch.org/oldnews.md

 ### General

+Nevadans for Reproductive Freedom (NFRF) made an advisory opinion request to the Federal Election Commission regarding the application of the Federal Election Campaign Act and Commission regulations to federal candidates' and officeholders' activities in support of a state ballot initiative.
+NFRF is a Section 401(c)(4) tax-exempt organization and has a political action committee.
+NFRF asked if federal candidates and office holders may solicit funds on behalf of NFRF and its PAC without restrictions on amount or source both before and after the ballot initiative qualifies for the election.
+Because ballot initiatives are not "elections" within the meaning of the Act, restrictions otherwise applicable under the Act do not apply to this type of fundraising.
+[See the advisory letter](https://www.fec.gov/data/legal/advisory-opinions/2024-05/) May 5, 2025.

 [RNC plans to turn out a staff of 100,000 workers and volunteers to contest  election processes and results.](https://gop.com/press-release/trump-campaign-and-rnc-unveil-historic-100000-person-strong-election-integrity-program/) [Initial activities](https://www.protectthevote.com) are directed to the seven swing states plus California, Texas, Florida, New York, Ohio and Montana.
 April 19, 2024

 ### Pennsylvania